 To clear the air around Customer Effort Score (CES) vs. Net Promoter Score (NPS), here’s a disclaimer: They aren’t exclusive.
-They’re actually two scoring models that are complementary to one another as they have different takes on a single entity, customer experience.
+They’re two scoring models that complement one another as they have different takes on a single entity, customer experience.
 So it boils down to what are one’s research goals to determine which one is the right choice.

 What is the Customer Effort Score (CES)?

 Upon much research, the Corporate Executive Board (CEB) found that the factor connecting customer loyalty and product service is getting issues solved efficiently in time.
 To achieve this, organizations should reduce the effort the customers have to put in to get their issues resolved.
-CES is a parameter the evaluates this customer effort and based on the results, an organization needs to clear the hindrances that the customers currently face.
-It’s important to fully understand the applications of a Customer Effort Score survey and identify areas that can improve customer experience.
+CES evaluates customer effort, and based on the results, the organization needs to clear the hindrances that the customers currently face.
+Conduct a Customer Effort Score survey and identify areas that can improve customer experience.

 What is the Net Promoter Score (NPS)?

 NPS is a metric between a provider (usually an organization or an employer) and a customer to measure customer loyalty and brand shareability.
 The customers are classified into promoters, passives, and detractors based on the scores they provide.

 Learn more: Customer Journey

 Customer Effort Score vs. Net Promoter Score (CES vs. NPS):

 In this battle of Customer Effort Score vs. Net Promoter Score (CES vs. NPS), a single scoring parameter can’t be used to determine an organization’s success or failure or any of its processes.
-But, since we are discussing Customer Effort Score vs NPS, here’s a list of advantages of CES and limitations of NPS.
+Since we are discussing Customer Effort Score vs. NPS, here’s a list of advantages of CES and limitations of NPS.